-Once you have downloaded the app and signed in, the interface will offer five different options: Stream, Security/Privacy, File-Sharing, Internet Freedom, and Dedicated IP.
+Once you have downloaded the Mac or Windows app and signed in, the interface will offer five different options: Stream, Security/Privacy, File-Sharing, Internet Freedom, and Dedicated IP.
 Depending on the mode you select, PureVPN will configure your experience differently.
 This feature is useful as it highlights features that users may not otherwise be familiar with, but it is perhaps too complicated for a customer that wants a simple VPN connection.
 For example, NordVPN’s client has a simple Connect button to activate the VPN.

 Selecting any of the five modes will activate the VPN connection, but each offers different features depending on your task.
 The Privacy mode, for example, seems to be PureVPN’s default VPN mode and it enables you to search all available servers and manually select the one that you want to connect to.
 The Stream mode is designed to allow quick access to streaming services such as Netflix, however, this mode is not completely reliable.
 Upon testing, PureVPN was unable to access Netflix.